Towns & Places:

 During the summer months of 1856, free-staters felt unsafe at home during the night and would gather their families with the men standing guard.
 They relied on supplies from Kansas City that had to pass through pro-slavery guards.
 Some members of the Pottawatomie Rifles, organized by John Brown, Jr., were from Anderson County.

-During the summer and fall of 1856, Anderson County was overrun by bands of lawless pro-slavery men known as “Border Ruffians.”
-The officers of Anderson County had been chosen because of their loyalty to upholding slavery.
-When the difficulties culminated in 1856, they actively participated with the pro-slavery men.
-The free-state men refused to countenance such conduct on the part of the officers, and late in the spring, Francis Meyer, John S. Waitman, David McCammon, and George Wilson, having been concerned in several pro-slavery atrocities, were forced to flee from the county.
+When the border difficulties culminated in 1856, Anderson County officers actively participated with the pro-slavery men.
+The Free-State men refused to countenance such conduct on the part of the officers, and late in the spring, Francis Meyer, John S. Waitman, David McCammon, and George Wilson, having been concerned in several pro-slavery atrocities, were forced to flee from the county.
+No county business took place between May 1856 and January 1857, with heightened tensions from the violence.

 Several townsites were then laid out, but with two exceptions, the towns failed to become important.
 Garnett and Greeley were both surveyed in 1856 and became flourishing communities.
 In December 1856, a party of 80 men was formed in Lawrence, Kansas, to settle in Anderson County.
 A townsite was selected in the northern part of Washington Township, and the town was named Hyatt.
 The founders proposed making it the county seat.
 A sawmill was built in the spring of 1857.
-In the fall, a grist mill was added, and B. F. Allen opened a store.
+In the fall, a grist mill was added, and B.F.
+Allen opened a store.
 A post office and school were established, but the county seat dream was not realized.
 Soon after the county seat was permanently located at Garnett, Hyatt was abandoned.

 Cattle drives from Texas passed through the area beginning in 1857 and brought a disease called Spanish fever, which killed native cattle.
 The drives ceased during the Civil War between 1861-1865 and began again in 1866, bringing more disease.

 The first mail route in Anderson County was established on January 11, 1858, to run from Leavenworth to Humboldt in Allen County via Hyatt.
 The route was marked, and service began in March.
 There was a road from Carlyle and one from Fairview to Hyatt.
 Zach Squires was the first mail carrier and expressman.
 At first, the post was weekly but soon changed to a tri-weekly service.
 In the spring of 1859, the route was changed to run through Garnett, where a post office was established.
-In the fall of 1859, the county board received petitions for the opening of five roads, and the old maps show that they all centered at Hyatt and none at Garnett or Shannon.
+In the fall of 1859, the county board received petitions for opening five roads, and the old maps show that they all centered at Hyatt and none at Garnett or Shannon.

 Education was one of the first considerations of the early settlers.
 The first school district laid out was near Scipio in Putnam Township, and the first superintendent of public instruction was John R. Slentz, appointed by the governor near the close of 1858.